WhitmanCS370/sp24-lab13/README.md

 ## Team Roles for Part 1
 Who will start out as
-* DRIVER: Driver's name
+* DRIVER: Luke Samuels
-* NAVIGATOR: Navigator's name
+* NAVIGATOR: Jack Allard

 You will switch halfway through this activity.